Disability History Month

 What is Disability History Month?

-Disability History Month is supported by many organisations, charities, students, and Unions, ourselves included.
-The month aims to promote disabled peoples rights and their struggle for equality in the past, present and builds action on what is needed in the future.
+Disability History Month is supported by many organisations, charities, students, and Unions, us included.
+The month aims to promote disabled people's rights and their struggle for equality in the past, present and builds action on what is needed in the future.
 Disability History month is an annual movement which builds awareness and activity for disabled people.
-The 2023 Disability History Month national theme focusses on the Experience of Disablement amongst children and young people.
+The theme of Disability History Month for 2024 is Disability, Livelihood and Employment. .

 Upcoming Events